 Order fulfillment is all the steps needed to send out your orders.
-When your customer clicks the Buy button, your 3PL gets an electronic copy of the purchase.
+When your customer clicks the Buy button, your 3PL gets an electronic copy of the purchase, and the order processing begins.
 That initiates the pick and pack process.
 The final step in order fulfillment is handing the parcel to a carrier for delivery to your customer.
 That is also the final step in your supply chain.

 Most fulfillment warehouses work with the three major U.S. carriers: FedEx, UPS, and USPS.
 Red Stag Fulfillment offers flexible carrier selection, so you’re not locked into a single carrier for all your shipping.
 We find the carrier with the lowest rate and shortest delivery time for each order, saving you money and shortening your lead time.

 Returns processing is also called reverse logistics.
 One of the decisions you will need to make is whether you want your 3PL to handle your reverse logistics or returns to come back to you directly.
 When Red Stag Fulfillment handles returns processing for our clients, we evaluate each item to determine whether it can be placed back into stock.
 We have the capacity to send clients photos of returns so that you can see the condition of the items.